Click here to read information about the Natural Gas Aggregation Program

 Information about the city council.
 See minutes, meeting notes, agendas, council members, ofiicers

-Annual Enrollment for benefits effective January 1, 2024, will run November 6 to November 17, 2023.
-All employees are required to re-enroll, waive, and/or make changes to benefit elections by 5:00 PM on Friday, November 17, 2022, the the online benefit election portal.
-In addition, employees who waive medical coverage must submit the waiver form...
+Annual Enrollment for benefits effective January 1, 2025, will run from October 28 to November 8, 2024.
+All employees are required to re-enroll, waive, and/or make changes to benefit elections by 5:00 PM on Friday, November 8, 2024, using the online benefit election portal.
+In addition, employees who waive medical coverage must submit the waiver...

 Samantha Simpson, Us, It, ThemParks and Recreation